How to Write a Letter of Inquiry to a Foundation

 Some of the activities that we plan to include in our home visits include:

-- teaching simple exercise routines suitable to each elder's physical condition;
+- Teaching simple exercise routines suitable for each elder's physical condition;

 The total cost of our pilot program for one year is $70,000.
 Half of that has already been committed from both the county government and other funders.

 Your investment of $35,000 will complete the funding we need to implement the pilot project fully.
 Our board of directors is enthusiastic about the project, and we already have many volunteers who have expressed interest.